Welcome to Kodaikanal

-Welcome to Kodaikanal is a 1992 Malayalam movie written by Kaloor Dennis and directed by Anil Babu.
-The movie features Jagadish, Siddique, Anusha, and Sai Kumar in the lead roles.
-The movie was produced by Hameed under the banner of Gemi Movies and was distributed by Pratheeksha Pictures.
+Welcome to Kodaikanal is a 1992 Indian Malayalam-language drama film directed by Anil Babu and written by Kaloor Dennis from a story by Asha Mathew.
+The film stars Jagadish, along with Siddique, Anusha, Shweta Menon, Sai Kumar and Geetha in supporting roles.
+The music was composed by C. Rajamani.

 Plot

 A man is found dead in a river.
 The police reveal the flashback about him, James Kutty, who was a music teacher in Kodaikanal and the hardships he faced there.